Ducat: Decline

 Use of the ducat waned from the 17th century with the minting of freshly-mined Latin American gold to Iberian standards like the Spanish doubloon and the Portuguese moidore.
-In the 19th century ducats have been progressively dropped as standard coin of several nations, most significantly the Latin Monetary Union of 1865 (France, Italy, Switzerland) and the Vienna Monetary Treaty of 1857 (German Confederation, Austria-Hungary).
-By the 20th century ducats have transitioned from trade coin used in daily commerce to bullion coin for collectors and investors.
+In the 19th century ducats were successively dropped as standard coin of several nations, most significantly the Latin Monetary Union of 1865 (France, Italy, Switzerland) and the Vienna Monetary Treaty of 1857 (German Confederation, Austria-Hungary).
+By the 20th century ducats had changed from trade coin used in daily commerce to bullion coin for collectors and investors.

-Austria continued to strike ducats until 1915, and has continued to restrike the last of them, including some four ducat coins illustrated here.
-Nevertheless, bullion for Spain's American colonies allowed the Spanish dollar to supersede the ducat as the dominant currency of world trade.
+Austria continued to strike ducats until 1915, and has continued to restrike the last of them, Bullion for Spain's American colonies allowed the Spanish dollar to supersede the ducat as the dominant currency of world trade.

 Around 1913, the gold ducat was worth the equivalent of "nine shillings and four pence sterling, or somewhat more than two dollars.
-The silver ducat is of about half this value."
+The silver ducat is of about half this value".
 Even now some national mints produce batches of ducats made after old patterns as bullion gold and banks sell these coins to private investors or collectors.